-In terms of intensity, analyses compare well against the best track.
-Figure 10a shows that, for maximum 10-m wind speed, which is the standard measure of intensity, analyses explain ~87% of the variance in the best track.
+In terms of intensity, the analyses compare well against the best track.
+Figure 10a shows that, for maximum 10-m wind speed, which is the standard measure of intensity, the analyses explain ~87% of the variance in the best track.
 There is also a 1.1 m s-1 negative bias in analysis intensity (i.e., under-estimation of intensity), although it is not statistically significant at the 95% confidence level.
 An even better linear regression fit is achieved for minimum sea-level pressure (97% variance explained, Fig. 10b).
 However, this is now accompanied by a more distinct, positive bias of 3.7 hPa (under-estimation of intensity) that is statistically significant.
 The analysis-best track similarities in maximum intensity and minimum sea-level pressure are also reflected in the wind-pressure relationship (Fig. 10c).
 For the cases analyzed here, both HEDAS and the best track depict a linear relationship with 82-83% variance explained.
 The separation between the two regression lines reflects the positive bias in analysis minimum sea-level pressure, although it is not statistically significant at the 95% confidence level (not shown).

 Primary circulation compared to airborne Doppler radar observations

-The attention is now turned to the properties of the azimuthally averaged vortex structure in analyses.
+The focus is now turned to the properties of the azimuthally averaged vortex structure in the analyses.
 Here, the comparison is carried out against observation-based vortex properties obtained from airborne Doppler radar composite analyses2.
 In terms of the primary circulation, maximum tangential wind speed (at any altitude) is investigated first.
-Figure 11a shows a good linear fit between analyses and radar observations with 89% variance explained.
-However, a statistically significant negative bias of 4.0 m s-1 is also apparent, indicating that in an azimuthally averaged sense HEDAS has a tendency to under-estimate the strongest part of the primary circulation.
+Figure 11a shows a robust linear fit between analyses and radar observations with 89% of the variance explained.
+However, a statistically significant negative bias of 4.0 m s-1 is also apparent, indicating that in an azimuthally averaged sense, HEDAS has a tendency to under-estimate the strongest part of the primary circulation.
 It is also worthwhile to note that a more distinct bias is apparent in maximum azimuthally averaged tangential wind speed than in maximum 10-m wind speed.
 As was discussed in A12, this reflects the noisier nature of the maximum 10-m wind speed as a measure of overall tropical cyclone intensity.

-The dependence of the analysis intensity difference from observed is also analyzed as a function of observed intensity.
+The dependence of the analysis intensity difference from observed values is also analyzed as a function of observed intensity.
 Figure 11b shows the frequency distribution of the number of cases for each intensity category as a function of analysis-observation difference in maximum tangential wind speed.
 It is evident that the mode of the probability distribution shifts toward more negative values (more under-estimation) with increasing observed intensity.
 Furthermore, the widening distributions with increasing intensity point to the greater degree of disagreement between HEDAS and radar observations on tropical cyclone intensity.
 Possible causes of such systematic errors in the HEDAS analyses are investigated in Vukicevic et al. (2012).

 Analyses are also compared against how well they represent the structure of the primary circulation.
 In Fig. 12a, this comparison is carried out for the radius of maximum azimuthally averaged tangential wind speed (RMW) at 1-km altitude, where the tangential wind speed is typically maximized.
-When all cases are considered, although a positive linear relationship between HEDAS and radar observations is evident, analyses explain only 39% of the variance of the RMW in radar observations (dashed line).
+When all cases are considered, although a positive linear relationship between HEDAS and radar observations is evident, the analyses explain only 39% of the variance of the RMW in radar observations (dashed line).
 However, a much better agreement is achieved (62% variance explained) when only hurricane cases are considered (solid line).
 This shows that the ability of HEDAS to estimate the size of the inner-core vortex, as measured by the RMW, is clearly a function of observed intensity.